Thinner (film): Production

-The rights to Stephen King's novel Thinner, written under King's pen name Richard Bachman, were acquired by producer Richard P. Rubinstein in 1988 and initially setup at Warner Bros.
+The rights to Stephen King's novel Thinner, written under King's pen name Richard Bachman, were acquired by producer Richard P. Rubinstein in 1988 and initially set up at Warner Bros.
+Pictures.
 Tom Holland was hired to direct the following year as King was a fan of Holland's prior films such as Child's Play.
 According to Rubinstein, the reason Thinner took so long to get formally greenlit was due to ever changing reasons by the studio.
 In some cases the studio wouldn't approve the budget or were unconvinced the production could create convincing effects, and another instance was because the studio feared Halleck's rapid weight loss would be seen as too similar to the ongoing AIDS epidemic.
 Due to the ongoing delays in production, Rubinstein, Holland, and King were able to work on The Langoliers in the interim between Thinner being greenlit following turnaround from Warner Bros. to Paramount Pictures.

 In order to accurately depict Halleck's obesity, makeup effects artist Greg Cannom created a number of fatsuits for actor Robert John Burke with matching latex pieces for his face and hands.
 For the shower scene where Halleck's chest is exposed, a fatsuit was rigged with silicone breast implants.
 Additional prosthetic makeup was also created to depict the curses inflicted on the judge and the police chief, and a dummy was fashioned to portray Halleck's wife dying after eating the pie.
 The film's effects won it the Saturn Award for Best Makeup.

 Stephen King reportedly wanted John Candy to portray Halleck.